Academic Accessibility Accommodations for Students |

 The University of Guelph is committed to creating a barrier-free environment.
 Providing services for students is a shared responsibility among students, faculty and administrators.
 This relationship is based on the respect of individual rights, the dignity of the individual and the University community's shared commitment to an open and supportive learning environment.

-If you require special service or academic accommodation, whether due to an identified ongoing or short-term disability, please contact the academic assistant to the executive director.
+If you require special service or academic accommodation, whether due to an identified ongoing or short-term disability, please contact the Open Learning program counsellor.
 Please ensure that you contact us before the end of the first week of your course (every semester) in order to avoid any delays in support.
 Documentation from a health professional is required for all academic accommodations.
 Please note that all information provided will be held in confidence.

-If you require textbooks produced in an alternate format (e.g., DAISY, Braille, large print or eText), please contact the academic assistant to the executive director at least two months prior to the course start date.
+If you require textbooks produced in an alternate format (e.g., DAISY, Braille, large print or eText), please contact the Open Learning program counsellor at least two months prior to the course start date.
 If contact is not made within the suggested time frame, support may be delayed.
 It is recommended that you refer to the course outline before beginning your course in order to determine the required readings.

 The University of Guelph will consider granting academic consideration for courses if there are sufficient extenuating medical, psychological or compassionate reasons.
 This chart outlines the categories for academic consideration, grounds, timelines and appeals.
 Knowledge of the procedures, early action on the student's part, timely consultation with the instructor(s) and/or program counsellor, and immediate provision of any required documentation will facilitate a prompt, coordinated response.